 Their body parts are also left behind and settle onto dust particles which, in turn, can cause allergies and asthma.
 If you are suffering from symptoms including skin rash, coughing, and tightness in chest, the infestation of roaches may be the culprit.

-What Happens if a Cockroach Bites You?
+What Happens & What to Do if a Cockroach Bites You?

 While the popular notion is that cockroaches are notorious insects known to spread diseases, they are not dangerous just in this aspect.
 If you live in an area which is marked by a severe insect infestation, cockroaches can also bite you.

 If the bite does not seem as dangerous, you can treat the bite by washing the affected area with soap and water.
-After washing it, place an ice pack onto the bitten area for ten minutes.
+After washing it, place an ice pack on the bitten area for ten minutes.
 This act helps reduce swelling.
 You can then apply calamine lotion or cream to get rid of the itch and pain you may feel.

 All in all, roaches are dangerous for you and your home.
 Not only are they a painful sight to see, but they are also a source of various diseases.